Grenfell Campus: Facility and features

 Grenfell Campus consists of five main academic buildings the Arts and Science Building, Fine Arts Building, Library and Computing Building, Forest Centre, and Monaghan Hall located off-campus at the site of Western Memorial Regional Hospital home to the Faculty of Nursing.
 The original campus building, known as the Arts and Science Building, also contains the Student Centre Annex which hosts the students’ union offices, the campus dining hall The Grove, and the campus pub, The Backlot.

 Observatory

 The Arts and Science building extension contains the campus Observatory, the only professional telescope in Newfoundland and Labrador.
-The observatory regularly opens itself to the public for presentations and observation nights, frequently presented by Svetlana Barkanova.
+The observatory regularly opens itself to the public for presentations and observation nights, frequently presented by Dr. Svetlana Barkanova, NSERC Chair for Inclusion in Science and Engineering.
 The facility also assists with the campus Physics program and research.

 Residence

 The campus also has on-campus accommodations for approximately 600 students spread across three residential areas.
 Residence Wings (Bennett and Pittman), two Chalet Sites (Site 1: Tuckamore, Spruce, Juniper, Jack Pine, Birch.
 Site 2: Gros Morne, Topsail, and Torngat), and the Residence Complex.